 Theme: Education - training

-Goal of the project: Having witnessed his friend being electrocuted when his kite got stuck in overhead power lines, traumatized Satya for many years.
+Goal of the project: Witnessing his friend being electrocuted when his kite got stuck in overhead power lines, traumatized Satya for many years.
 India has one of the world’s highest number of fatalities due to electrical accidents, especially among farmers.
-Satya founded a social enterprise that addresses the lack of awareness and response preparedness among villages in Telangana.
+Satya founded KAANTHI, a social enterprise that addresses the lack of awareness and response preparedness among villages in Telangana.
 Through practical training on safety, Satya has been able to save the lives of many farmers and prevent unnecessary accidents.
-He is the youngest kanthari of 2018.
+He was the youngest kanthari participant of the 2018 batch.

 Name: Selassie Tay